Coventry City: Administrator adjourns club's creditors' meeting

 A creditors' meeting in London which could lead to Coventry City coming out of administration has been adjourned until next week.

-Paul Appleton, Coventry City FC Ltd's joint administrator, issued a statement saying that a Company Voluntary Arrangement (CVA) is not yet set up.
+Paul Appleton, Coventry City FC Ltd's joint administrator, issued a statement saying that

 "I adjourned the creditors' meeting to discuss the proposed CVA Proposals until Tuesday July 30," said Appleton.